URCF/urcf_workshops/intro_linux/file-system.md

 To change the current working directory, use the `cd` (short for "change directory") command.

-Let's change to the highest-level, or, "root" directory of the filesystem, and see what's there:
+Let's change to the Desktop directory, and see what's there:

 ```
 $ cd Desktop